fcdimitr/fglt/README.md

 ## MATLAB interface

-To build the `MATLAB` interface to FGλT, issue
+To build the `MATLAB` interface to FGlT, issue

     fgtmake